xeks-happiness/dotfiles/README.md

 My dotfiles of my android phone because I love to install custom roms on my phone and it's takes time to copy paste configs for tools to make tests

-This repo is hosted on [codeberg](https://codeberg.org/xeks4237/dotfiles) with read and write mirror of it on [github](https://github.com/xeks4237/dotfiles)

 # How to add/install dotfiles

 ⚠️ WARNING: If you want to try my dotfies please recheck everthing begore doing anything, Commands belove can overwrite existing files